 The cost of purchasing and caring for a pet bird is not always straightforward, but you can do it without breaking the bank with some planning.

-Whether you want to buy or adopt your new feathered friend, there are many options to choose from when it comes to price points.
+Whether you want to buy or adopt your new feathered friend, there are many options to choose from regarding price points.

 Here’s what you need to know.

-Costs for Housing, Care, and Food for a Pet Bird
+How Much Does a Bird Costs for Housing, Care, and Food

 Generally speaking, housing, feeding, and caring for a pet bird will be less costly than if you were trying to care for a cat or dog.

-However, those costs are entirely variable, and they can fluctuate depending on the lifespan, age, and health of your bird.
+However, those costs are entirely variable, and they can fluctuate depending on your bird’s lifespan, age, and health.

 Some species of pet birds live just as long as people!
-Plus, if your pet has any unique healthcare needs, you could wind up paying much more for your pet bird than you might for any other kind of pet.
+Plus, if your pet has any unique healthcare needs, you could pay much more for your pet bird than you might for any other pet.

-The average first-year cost of raising a pet is around $300, with an annual cost thereafter of around $200 (don’t forget, you’ll have to factor in the price of buying the bird somewhere in there, too).
+The average first-year cost of raising a pet is around $300, with an annual fee of about $200 (don’t forget, you’ll have to factor in the price of buying the bird somewhere there, too).

-The average lifetime cost of a bird that lives for one or two decades is around $2,000 to $4,000.
+The average lifetime cost that lives for one or two decades is around $2,000 to $4,000.

 Although that’s still less than what you might pay for other kinds of pets, it is substantial – and something to be considered.

-When it comes to caring for your pet bird, don’t forget that you’ll need to pay for things like food, treats, toys, cages, routine vet checkups, and more.
+When caring for your pet bird, don’t forget that you’ll need to pay for things like food, treats, toys, cages, routine vet checkups, and more.

 Here’s a quick breakdown of the average cost of pet birds by the type of expense.

-While some of them are one-time purchases, it’s important to keep in mind that some are recurring costs that you’ll have to cover every week, month, or year.
+While some are one-time purchases, it’s essential to keep in mind that some are recurring costs that you’ll have to cover every week, month, or year.

 Plus, things do break and wear down.
 While you can often get several years out of many of these items, the wear and tear will be more aggressive if you raise larger birds (or multiples).